 The Association of Chairs website (www.associationofchairs.org.uk) is owned and operated by Association of Chairs, Registered Charity Number 1154293 Registered company in England No. 08287034.
 Our registered office is at 10 Queen Street Place, London, EC4R 1BE.
 For the purpose of the Data Protection Act 1998, the data controller is The Association of Chairs.

 How we collect information

 We may collect information from you in the following ways:

-- If you register for an AoC programme and or events.
+- If you register for an Association of Chairs programme and/or event.

 - If you request or download information or publications.

 - If you contact us with enquiries and comments.

 - Through our use of Google Analytics cookies (please see the cookies section below).

 - Through our use of a Twitter widget.